outscale/terraform-provider-outscale/website/docs/r/image.html.markdown

 }

 # Import an image
-## Make sure the manifest is still valide.
+## Make sure the manifest is still valid.
 You can find its location URL in Cockpit.

 resource "outscale_image" "image02" {
   description   = "Terraform register OMI"